Demystifiying Latching: Here's what to do when your baby won't gape.

 Solving This Problem

 Work on positioning so that you are making sure your baby gets the cue to gape AND has the time for it to happen before they get the cue to suck.
-If you don’t know how to get your baby into a position to use their reflexes, click here to get my free Gentle Latching™ E-Book, right here.
+If you don’t know how to get your baby into a position to use their reflexes, click here to get my free guide to latching right here.

 #2 - Physical challenges preventing a wide open mouth.